weewx-mqtt/publish/docs/plugin-development/index.md

 The section name must be an item in the `plugins` setting of `[MQTTPublish].

 In the `[plugin-name`] section, there must be a `plugin` option.
-This is the name of the plugin.
+This is the plugin to be used.

 ### Plugin specific configuration data